duckdb/duckdb-web/docs/guides/import/query_sqlite.md

 selected: SQLite Import
 ---

-# How to run a query directly on a SQLite file

 To run a query directly on a SQLite file, the `sqlite` extension is required.
 This can be installed use the `INSTALL` SQL command.
 This only needs to be run once.

 ```sql